Information Quality Guidelines

 - Information presented to Congress as part of the legislative or oversight processes (e.g., testimony of officials, information or drafting assistance provided to Congress in connection with pending or proposed legislation) that is not simultaneously disseminated to the public; and procedural, operational, policy and internal manuals prepared for the management and operations of OJP that are not primarily intended for public dissemination.

 These guidelines became effective on December 1, 2002, and cover information disseminated on or after December 1, 2002, regardless of when the information was first disseminated.
-With the exception of those categories of information listed in the previous section, the guidelines apply to any communication or representation of knowledge, such as facts or data, in any medium or form, including textual, numerical, graphic, cartographic, narrative, audiovisual forms, or from a web page, but does not include information disseminated by others or accessible through hyperlinks to another source from an OJP web page.
+With the exception of those categories of information listed in the previous section, the guidelines apply to any communication or representation of knowledge, such as facts or data, in any medium or form, including textual, numerical, graphic, cartographic, narrative, audiovisual forms, or from a web page, but does not include information disseminated by others or that is accessible through hyperlinks to another source from an OJP web page.

-Section 515 of the Treasury and General Appropriations Act for Fiscal Year 2001 (PL 106-554) directs the OMB to issue government-wide guidelines that "provide policy and procedural guidance to federal agencies for ensuring and maximizing the quality, objectivity, utility, and integrity of information (including statistical information) disseminated by federal agencies."
-OMB’s guidance (February 22, 2002, Federal Register Volume 2, No. 67 at 8452) requires that OJP, as part of the DOJ: 1) issue information quality guidelines ensuring and maximizing the quality, objectivity, utility, and integrity of information disseminated; 2) establish administrative mechanisms allowing affected persons to seek and obtain correction of information maintained and disseminated by the agency that does not comply with the OMB guidelines; and 3) report annually to the Director of OMB the number and nature of complaints received by the agency regarding agency compliance with the guidelines.
+Section 515 of the Treasury and General Appropriations Act for Fiscal Year 2001 (PL 106-554) directs the OMB to issue government-wide guidelines that "provide policy and procedural guidance to federal agencies for ensuring and maximizing the quality, objectivity, utility and integrity of information (including statistical information) disseminated by federal agencies."
+OMB's guidance (February 22, 2002, Federal Register Volume 2, No. 67 at 8452) requires that OJP, as part of the DOJ: 1) issue information quality guidelines ensuring and maximizing the quality, objectivity, utility and integrity of information disseminated; 2) establish administrative mechanisms allowing affected persons to seek and obtain correction of information maintained and disseminated by the agency that does not comply with the OMB guidelines; and 3) report annually to the Director of OMB the number and nature of complaints received by the agency regarding agency compliance with the guidelines.

 Oversight and Management Responsibility